Where to Stay in Oslo? 8 Best Places to Stay in Oslo

 Additionally, many of Oslo's sites are within walking distance of the Gamle Oslo area.
 These attractions include the Munch art museum, the Oslo Botanical Garden, and Medieval Park.

-🏨 Well-priced accommodations in and nearby Gamle Oslo
+🏨 Mid-range places to stay in and nearby Gamle Oslo

 🏖 Family-friendly accommodations in and nearby Gamle Oslo

-💕 Romantic accommodations in and nearby Gamle Oslo
+💕 Romantic places to stay in and nearby Gamle Oslo

-🛎️ Luxury accommodations in and nearby Gamle Oslo
+🛎️ Luxury accommodation in and nearby Gamle Oslo

 St. Hanshaugen